shabin5785/react-notes/Notes_1.md

 - now if in a while loop in a take, if we put a delay call from saga, take cannto trigger next call to to fn inside while loop ( same as fn in takevery), until delay is completed .Its blocked till then.

 - now if taklatest will take the latest action and cancel all before that.

+- put in saga ,put the data back into normal redux flow.
+Like proceed from saga method.